codyps/leak/README.md

 Notable changes:

-- for user convenience, leak() is a non-static method
+- for convenience, leak() is a non-static method
-- Return `&T` instead of `&mut T`

-While it would be ideal to return a `&'a mut T`, we apparently can't do that due to limitations in rust's borrow checker causing soundness issues.
-Details are in the RFC linked above.